MiloMindbender/UE4VirtualProduction/VPStudio/README.md

 Under Edit->Project Settings->Project->Maps & Modes I provide a VPPlayerController that manages all user input and controls everything.
 This is required or nothing will work.
 If you want to use this project with a level that requires it's own PlayerController you will need to figure out how to combine mine and yours.
 I also provide a VPGameState and VPGameMode which are currently EMPTY and not required.
 Though in the future this may change.

 Every time you recompile a VPCamera asset, Unreal disconnects the cameras from the composure passes.
-If you recompile these you will have to go back into VPStudioBackground1 & 2 and the GarbageMatte1 & 2  and set the "camera source" to override and the Target Camera Actor to VPCamera 1 & 2.
+If you recompile these you will have to go back into VPStudioBackground 1 & 2 and the GarbageMatte 1 & 2  and set the "camera source" to override and the Target Camera Actor to VPCamera 1 & 2.

 Right now to switch between "Virtual Production Filming" mode and just inspecting the set has to be done by going to the "VPStudio Comp" actor and setting the output pass to "Player Viewport" for filming or "none" for inspecting.
 I haven't been able to find a way to do this with a keyboard key yet.

-The way my dual camera setup works is inefficient and is probably always rendering both camera views.
+The way my dual camera setup works is inefficient as it always rendering both camera views.
 If you are only using one camera you should delete the composure passes and mattes for camera two and things will be faster.

 # Latest Revisions

-All the release notes have been moved to the releases page on github, please check there for new features and fixes.
-From now on I'll be making a release every time I get to a clean and usable spot in development.
+The release notes are on the releases page on github, please check there to see the release history of all versions.
+From now on this file will only have release notes for the most recent release.

 Release 4